NotYarazi/room21/CONTRIBUTING.md

 - Test on multiple browsers and devices
 - Follow existing code style and conventions

-## License
-By contributing, you agree that your contributions will be licensed under the same Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License as the project.

 ---
 *Remember: This is a privacy-focused, anonymous chat application.
 All contributions should align with these core principles.*